chiragjain94/webpack-sass-boilerplate/README.md

 ```

 You will see the index page with a beautiful image of Kerala in India.
+The image has a boostrap class along with it.
 Happy Coding & Cheers !